BrianSlick/Book-UITableViewGuide/01.Concepts/Concepts.md

 TABLEVIEW2: Hey delegate, how many sections should I have?
 DELEGATE (ME): You have 5 sections.

 I can answer the question differently for each table view based on certain criteria.
-Here is what the method for this particular question looks like:
+Here is what the method signature for this particular question looks like:

 ```objc
 // Objective-C